 Many pieces of advice in those trainings and books about management can be applied in your team to improve organization, relationships, communication, but also understand some blockers.

 Management books about software and engineering companies talk a lot about the dynamics between high-performers and low-performers, and the impact of the composition of a team on delivery and members satisfaction.
 This topic alone can help understand why the mood or motivation in a team is low.
-If your boss is not the one to notice it, you have the opportunity to raise the subject if you notice such thing.
-But to notice it, you have to be aware it exists.
+If your boss is not the one to notice it, you have the opportunity to raise the subject.
+But to notice it yourself, you have to be aware it exists.

 Manage yourself